silverstripe-archive/datedupdates/README.md

 ## Documentation

 Extract to the "datedupdates" directory in your SilverStripe folder, and run dev/build.
-You should now have a "News Holder" page type, and "News Item" page types can be created beneath the news holders.
+You should now have a "News Holder" page type, and "News, Event and Media article" page types can be created beneath the news holders.

 ## Known issues